This week only: Includes the printable 50-Plant Quick Reference (worth $19) — free

 Read the book.
 Try the principles in your garden.
 If after 60 days you don't feel the difference in your body or your weekends, write to me at the email address you'll receive after purchase, and I'll refund you personally.
 No questions, no forms, no explanation needed.

-From the gardeners who've already started living this system.
+From gardeners — women and men — who've already started living this system.

 "I built the raised bed in the medium backyard layout last May.
 By July my back had stopped hurting on Saturdays for the first time in eight years.
 I cried a little.
 I'm 71."